BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 E2E tests are also complex to setup, write and debug but are **absolutely necessary**.
 For the backoffice app, unlike our front app where [we use a custom stack](https://tech.m6web.fr/tests-fonctionnels-app-js/), we choose [Cypress](https://www.cypress.io/) a complete E2E framework that has saved us a lot of time.

 Lisa concluded her very interesting lightning talk by saying that there is no such thing as a one-size-fits-all approach, the way of testing has to be adapted to the team and the project.
+For example on our 6play project, we have more than 3000 unit tests performed by Jest in less than 4 minutes and 450 E2E scenarios that save your life every day!

 # GraphQL